Rob Delaney: Personal life

 Delaney resides in London with his wife Leah; they have had four sons together.
 In February 2018, Delaney revealed that their two-and-a-half-year-old son Henry had died the previous month, having received extensive treatment for a brain tumor since 2016.
-The film Deadpool & Wolverine, which Delaney appears in as Peter, is dedicated to Henry's memory.
+The film Deadpool & Wolverine, in which Delaney appears as Peter, is dedicated to Henry's memory.
 The couple's fourth son was born in August 2018.
 In 2020, Delaney wrote about getting a vasectomy.
 Since 2024, he has been a UK citizen.

 Delaney has publicly shared his experience with multiple health concerns, including depression and alcoholism.
-In 2002, he blacked out while driving and drove into a building owned by the Los Angeles Department of Water and Power.
+In 2002, he blacked out while driving and crashed into a building owned by the Los Angeles Department of Water and Power.
 He broke his left wrist and right arm, and had both of his knees gashed to the bone.
 This prompted him to stop drinking.

 In 2018, Delaney became the first presenter on the CBeebies Bedtime Stories programme to tell a story in Makaton, which he used to communicate with his late son Henry.

 On Sara Cox's show Between the Covers, Delaney chose the short story collection A Manual for Cleaning Women by Lucia Berlin as one of his favorite books.